 Normally, the payout from a life insurance policy is included within your estate and subject to IHT.
 However, if the life insurance policy is placed within a trust, the proceeds can be paid directly to your beneficiaries rather than to your estate.
 This means that the payout will not be considered when IHT is calculated.

 Owning an asset that qualifies for Business Relief (BR) or Agricultural Relief (AR) can be another effective IHT planning strategy as these can be exempt from IHT.
 Provided the asset has been held for at least two years, it may be possible to receive Business Relief or Agricultural Relief of either 50% or 100%.

 Finally, leaving money to charity can help reduce your IHT bill.
 If you leave money to charity, it won’t count towards your taxable estate.
 And if you leave 10% or more of your ‘net estate’ to charity, your estate can pay Inheritance Tax at a reduced rate of 36%, instead of 40%.

 In conclusion, if you want to pass on as much of your wealth as possible, it’s a good idea to plan ahead for Inheritance Tax.
 It’s never too early to start exploring your options.
 With a careful plan, you can protect your assets from IHT and minimise the potential tax burden on your family.

-To find out more or if you have any questions about Inheritance Tax planning, don’t hesitate to request a call back.
+To find out more or if you have any questions about Inheritance Tax planning, don’t hesitate to contact us by clicking the button below